CyberCookie/siegel/README.md

 <p>
     Appart from calling siegel from CLI you may also use it in the most straightforward and flexible way - as a NodeJS module!<br />
     Siegel itself is a function that accepts <b><a href='#config'>config</a></b> as a first argument and <b><a href='#runParams'>runParams</a></b> as a second.<br />
-    You may read about these parameters below.
+    You may read about these parameters further.
 </p>